All Episodes

 Even I, ladies and gentlemen.

-You listen to me and you you look at me and you see whatever you see, but you see me as successful.
+You listen to me and you look at me and you see whatever you see, but you see me as successful.

 But you don't know the 35, 37 years that I've spent in this business since I was 16, minus five, and I worked for the Kansas City Royals baseball team.

-You don't know the seven times I got fired, and you don't know how many people in this business told me to quit and told me to give it up.
+And you don't know how many people in this business told me to quit and told me to give it up.

-Too many jealous people above you that don't want you to get anywhere because you're better than them.
+There are too many idiots above you, too many jealous people above you that don't want you to get anywhere because you're better than them.

 Hey, hello, that's the world.